 E-Verify is a program in which employers electronically verify the employment eligibility of workers through DHS and the Social Security Administration.
 The bill would institute mandatory E-verify for agricultural employers (but not other sectors) after the legalization program for undocumented farmworkers has been implemented.
-The E-verify provisions in the bill address some of the current flaws in the E-verify system and strengthen protections against discrimination; however, there continues to be a need for greater worker protections.
+The E-verify provisions in the bill address some of the current flaws in the system and strengthen protections against discrimination; however, there continues to be a need for greater worker protections.

+Conclusion:

-Conclusion: Our broken immigration system is harming farmworker families, agricultural businesses, rural communities and the economy.
-The Farm Workforce Modernization Act is a step toward needed reform and is fundamental to the ability of farmworkers to improve their lives.
-If enacted, the legislation would recognize the important contributions of farmworkers to our nation, enable hundreds of thousands of farmworkers and their family members to obtain a lawful immigration status, maintain important protections under the H-2A agricultural guestworker program and help provide a stable workforce for agricultural employers.
-Because the bill, if passed, would improve significantly the lives of hundreds of thousands of farmworkers and their family members, Farmworker Justice supports the Farm Workforce Modernization Act of 2019.
+The essential work of farmworkers for our nation's agriculture and food systems was recognized formally by the federal and state governments in the responses to the COVID-19 pandemic.
+Our broken immigration system for many years has been harming farmworker families, agricultural businesses, rural communities, and the economy.
+Achieving immigration reform in Congress is fundamental to the ability of farmworkers to improve their living and working conditions and to the health and well-being of their families.
+The Farm Workforce Modernization Act is an important and realistic step toward winning needed reform.
+If enacted, the legislation would enable hundreds of thousands of farmworkers and their family members to obtain a lawful immigration status, maintain important protections under the H-2A agricultural guestworker program, help provide a stable workforce for agricultural employers, and support our nation's food security.
+Because the bill, if passed, would improve significantly the lives of hundreds of thousands of farmworkers and their family members to program.
+Farmworkers and their family members for agricultural employers, and support our nation's food security.
+Because the bill, if passed, would improve significantly the lives of hundreds of thousands of farmworkers and their family members.